matiasdelellis/facerecognition/README.md

 cron job, it is advised to try it out manually first, just to be sure you have all requirements and you have enough resources on your machine.

 Command is designed to be run continuously, so you will want to schedule it with cron to be executed every once in a while, together with a specified timeout.
 It can be run every 15 minutes with timeout of `-t 900` (so, it will stop itself automatically after 15 minutes and cron will start it again), or once a day with timeout of 2 hours, like `-t 7200`.

 If `user-id` is supplied, it will just loop over files of a given user.
+Keep in mind that each user must enable the analysis individually, and otherwise this command will ignore the user.

 If `timeout` is supplied it will stop after the indicated seconds, and continue in the next execution.
 Use this value in conjunction with the times of the